 Bear in mind that Health Canada banned this technology because of the unknowns: unknown energy output, and unknown calibration status particularly.

 One final important note: it’s hard to connect radiation damage to its cause, because cancers can take 5 to 20 years to manifest after exposure.
 Food for thought.

-So, how badly do you need that high-tech diagnosis?
+So, how badly do you need that “high-tech” diagnosis?
+(It’s not really high tech.
+It’s just an X-ray movie.)
 Is it worth an increased risk of cancer?
 Possibly even a greatly increased risk?
 To diagnose conditions that, mostly, can and should be diagnosed any other way?

 Yes, it is true that scary problems can be missed by doctors — although medical mistakes are generally exaggerated and misunderstood.5 But that doesn’t mean it’s a good idea to soak yourself in X-rays to chase them down.
 Any radiologist who actually missed something as serious as a complete fracture in the upper neck would probably get sued.
 It is possible that an X-ray movie could occasionally identify something difficult to diagnose by other means — but you could say that about exploratory surgery and autopsy, too.
 Not all diagnostic procedures are worth the risks, and radiation exposure is one of the worst down-sides in all of medical technology.